algolia/api-clients-automation/clients/algoliasearch-client-scala/README.md

 This repository hosts the code of the generated Algolia API client for Scala, if you'd like to contribut, head over to the [main repository](https://github.com/algolia/api-clients-automation).
 You can also find contributing guides on [our documentation website](https://api-clients-automation.netlify.app/docs/contributing/introduction).

 ## 📄 License

-Algolia Scala API Client is an open-sourced software licensed under the [MIT license](LICENSE).
+The Algolia Scala API Client is an open-sourced software licensed under the [MIT license](LICENSE).